Program at a Glance

 Prereq:(METLX250) or consent of instructor. *Introduction to syntax as an object of inquiry.
 Students build an increasingly sophisticated model of syntactic knowledge to account for data from English and other languages, constructing and evaluating alternative hypotheses about how sentence structure works. [ 4 cr. ]

-BU Hub Learn More - Scientific Inquiry II
+BU Hub Learn More - Critical Thinking

 - Quantitative Reasoning I